incepthink/evm-hashcase/README.md

 ## Contributing

-We welcome contributions to EVM Hashcase!
+We welcome contributions to Hashcase!
 Please see our CONTRIBUTING.md file for details on how to get started.

 ## License